 - CASAS Reading and Listening STEPS series is recommended for adult English language learner (ELL) students. - A student must score below the exit criteria (i.e., Reading: 239 or Listening: 232) to be eligible for ESL/ELA services.
-Students are still eligible for ABE/ASE services. - In compliance with recommendations as provided by OCTAE, CASAS post-testing shall occur as follows: - For students testing at any level, 70-100 hours of instruction is recommended with 40 hours minimum.
+Students are still eligible for ABE/ASE services. - In compliance with recommendations as provided by OCTAE, CASAS post-testing shall occur as follows: - o For students testing at any level, 70-100 hours of instruction is recommended with 40 hours minimum.

-CLAS-E A/B and C/D
+CLAS-E C/D

-- CLAS-E is recommended for adult English language learner (ELL) students DRC recommends 50-60 hours of instruction for alternate form testing, with - minimum of 40 hours. - A student must score below the exit criteria (i.e., Reading: 588, Listening: 607, Writing: 612, Speaking: 594) or on CLAS-E C/D (i.e., Reading: 527, Listening: 533, Writing: 536, Speaking: 568) to be eligible for ESL/ELA services.
+- CLAS-E is recommended for adult English language learner (ELL) students - o DRC recommends 50-60 hours of instruction for alternate form testing, with minimum of 40 hours. - A student must score below the exit criteria on CLAS-E C/D (i.e., Reading: 527, Listening: 533, Writing: 536, Speaking: 568) to be eligible for ESL/ELA services.
 Students are still eligible for ABE/ASE services.